rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

 For information about the agent endpoints, including attributes and code samples, see the :ref:`Agent
 API operations <agents-operations>`
 section.
-The Cloud Monitoring agent is distributed under the `Apache license <http://www.apache.org/licenses/LICENSE-2.0.html>`__.
+The Rackspace Monitoring agent is distributed under the `Apache license <http://www.apache.org/licenses/LICENSE-2.0.html>`__.

 For information about installing the agent from source, see